cloudify-cosmo/docs.getcloudify.org/content/cli/use.md

 layout: bt_wiki
 title: use
 category: Docs
-draft: false
+draft: true
 abstract: Cloudify's Command-Line Interface
 weight: 250
 ---

 The `cfy use` command is used to control a specific instance of Cloudify Manager.

 Many of the commands in `cfy` (e.g. `cfy blueprints`, `cfy agents`) are used to perform actions on or using Cloudify Manager.
 To perform those actions you must run `cfy bootstrap` a Manager and then `use` it.
 Note that after bootstrapping a Manager, you automatically `use` it.
-Tto control another Manager, you must use the `use` command.
+To control another Manager, you must use the `use` command.

 {{% gsNote title="Note" %}}
 After bootstrapping a Manager, the user and SSH key provided to use it are saved on the machine which performed the bootstrap process.
 The SSH key is used to perform SSH-related commands (e.g. `cfy logs`, `cfy ssh`).
 Running `cfy use` to control another Manager removes those settings and do NOT set the user and SSH key to the Manager on which you ran `cfy use`.